davidmeadejr/github-curriculum-vitae/README.md

  * <strong>Apprentice Cyber Security Analyst</strong>, <em>Santander</em> (Sep 2018 – Mar 2019)
  * <strong>Apprentice Innovation Consultant</strong>, <em>Santander</em> (Mar 2018 – Sep 2018)
  * <strong>Apprentice Business Consultant</strong>, <em>Santander</em> (Sep 2017 – Mar 2018)

+### Flooz (Remote)
+***Full-time***
+***Software Engineer***
+•	Employee No. 27 at Flooz.
+•	Updated the Swap Embedded Widget using TypeScript which enables user-friendly and smooth trading functionality.
+That several token partners now use on their website.
+Resulting in their users having a smoother trading experience.
+•	Used Next.js and TypeScript to implement functionality related to the navigation and user interface on the flooz.trade app.
+Which resulted in a new modern user experience and interface for the community of over 40’000 users.

 **📊 GitHub Stats**